 The taxonomic emphasis of the vascular plant collection is reflected in the historically broad interests of the TENN staff and students in floristics and phytogeography.
 In general, the collection may be best described as one with a strong emphasis on widespread and/or temperate taxa.
-Even though the collection houses representative specimens of the world's flora, it is unique in having the largest collection of specimens from the state of Tennessee, the historical collections documenting the flora of the Great Smoky Mountains National Park (a World Biosphere Reserve), and the large, general collection from throughout the southern Appalachians.
-Significant and representative collections are also present from the remainder of the U. S., including Alaska, Central and South America, and the Old World.
+Even though the collection houses representative specimens of the world's flora, it is unique in having the largest collection of specimens from the state of Tennessee, as an official repository for the historic collections documenting flora of the Great Smoky Mountains National Park (a UNESCO World Heritage Site and part of the Southern Appalachian Biosphere Reserve), and large representation from throughout the southern Appalachians.
+Significant and representative collections are also present from the remainder of the U. S., Central and South America, and Afro-Eurasia.

 To view a list of other plant images and distribution sites, click here.

 All names in our online guide to the vascular plants of Tennessee follow the taxonomic treatment used in Guide to the Vascular Plants of Tennessee (2015).
 If you have trouble finding a scientific name on our site, you can search for synonyms on Tropicos or the USDA Plants Database.